lupyuen/lupyuen.github.io/src/roblox.md

 But our Roblox script fetches the Sensor Data in __JSON Format__, which can't embed Binary Data.

-Hence our Binary Data is converted to text format with __Base64 Encoding__, when fetched by Roblox.
+Hence our Binary Data is converted to Text Format with __Base64 Encoding__, when fetched by Roblox.

 Our Sensor Data __encoded with CBOR__...